The TopCoW Challenge -- Topology-Aware Circle of Willis Segmentation for CT and MR Angiography: Methods

-In total we defined thirteen possible CoW vessel component labels.
-Fig.~\ref{fig:vr_anno_procedure} contains the annotation mask in pixel value for each CoW vessel component for an MRA example.
-The vessel components of the CoW annotated were left and right internal carotid artery (ICA), left and right anterior cerebral artery (ACA), left and right middle cerebral artery (MCA), anterior communicating artery (Acom), left and right posterior communicating artery (Pcom), left and right posterior cerebral artery (PCA), and basilar artery (BA).
-Occasionally the anterior part of the CoW can have a third A2 artery arising from the Acom, and we labelled it with class 3rd-A2.
+For each 3D angiography image, we provided three types of annotations regarding the CoW: the voxel-level multiclass segmentation mask of the CoW, a 3D bounding box for the CoW ROI, and the CoW variant graph.
+Virtual reality (VR) was used to efficiently annotate and verify CoW anatomy in 3D.
+Fig.~\ref{fig:New_VR_Var_rater_fig}a shows the workflow and view from VR.
+VR annotations were performed using syGlass,\supercite{pidhorskyi2018syglass} as previously described.\supercite{kaltenecker2023virtual} Fig.~\ref{fig:New_VR_Var_rater_fig}a right shows an MRA example with all 13 CoW vessel classes of multiclass segmentation annotation: left and right internal carotid artery (ICA), left and right anterior cerebral artery (ACA), left and right middle cerebral artery (MCA), anterior communicating artery (Acom), left and right posterior communicating artery (Pcom), left and right posterior cerebral artery (PCA), and basilar artery (BA).
+Occasionally, the anterior part of the CoW can have a third A2 artery arising from the Acom, and we labeled it with class 3rd-A2.
+Fig.~\ref{fig:New_VR_Var_rater_fig}b shows an example segmentation mask and ROI annotations for both MRA and CTA from a TopCoW patient.
+The CoW annotation protocol was developed by a senior neurosurgeon (Y.M., over 10 years of experience) and reviewed by another senior neurosurgeon (P.B., over 15 years) and a senior neurologist (S.W., over 15 years).
+Two doctoral researchers (K.Y. and F.M.) performed voxel-level annotations after training by Y.M.
+The annotators each labeled half of the dataset partitioned by patient.
+Uncertain cases were adjudicated by Y.M., and a subset was resolved through expert consensus involving additional neurosurgeons and neurologists.
+More information on the annotation protocol is in Supplementary Material, \ref{sec:anno_protocol}.

-Note that only vessel components and regions necessary to diagnose the CoW angio-architecture and variants were annotated.
-The voxel annotations cover a larger volume than the CoW ROI, i.e. the voxel annotations extend beyond the ROI.
-(See below sec~\ref{sec:CoWROI3D} on CoW ROI for more info.)